riganti/dotvvm-docs/Pages/concepts/viewmodels/filters/overview.md

 # Overview

+Filters allow to intercept calls to these methods from the UI.
+They can be used to validate request, log or handle any errors, and more.

 DotVVM can apply [action](action-filters) or [exception filters](exception-filters) on individual methods, on specific viewmodel classes, or globally for all viewmodels in your application.

+> Please note that the filters are currently supported only in [command](~/pages/concepts/respond-to-user-actions/commands) binding, not in static commands.

 ## Usage of filters